RachelX/testgit/readme.txt

 hello word 2016/8/31
-this is my first time to use git1111
+this is my first time to use git